NEYLAND STADIUM

 PROJECT DESCRIPTION:

-For nearly four decades, MHM has played an integral role in shaping Neyland Stadium, one of college football’s most iconic venues.
+For nearly four decades, McCarty Holsaple McCarty (MHM) has played a pivotal role in shaping Neyland Stadium, one of college football’s most iconic venues.
 Since 1986, MHM has partnered with the University of Tennessee on multiple renovation phases, ensuring the stadium evolves to meet the needs of players, fans, and the game-day experience.

-From 1986 to 1998, MHM collaborated in a joint venture with Lindsay & Maples Architects on early improvements, including the original West Skybox replacement, the North End Upper Deck addition, and the East Skybox expansion.
-In the 2000s, MHM, in partnership with Ross Bryan Associates, led significant upgrades such as the addition of Skyboxes, the Terrace Club, East and West Club Levels, and the Letterman’s Club, modernizing the stadium while preserving its storied legacy.
+From 1986 to 1998, MHM collaborated in a joint venture with Lindsay & Maples Architects on early improvements, including the original West Skybox replacement, the North End Upper Deck addition, and the New East Skybox.
+In the 2000s, MHM, in a joint venture with Ross Bryan Associates, led significant upgrades such as the addition of Skyboxes with the new Terrace Club, East and West Club Levels, and The Letterman’s Club, modernizing the stadium while preserving its storied legacy.

-More recently, MHM has partnered with Cope Architecture to lead the latest transformation of Neyland Stadium’s south end.
-This ongoing work includes the addition of chair-back seating and expanded ADA seating, as well as enhancements to the South Concourse, West Field Level Club, and the Founder's Suite.
-The historic “VOL” sign has been carefully reinstalled, and a new South Video Board has been integrated to amplify the game-day atmosphere.
-The renovations also feature the North Video Board + Plaza, a vibrant open-air club space with premium seating, concessions, and gathering areas designed to elevate the fan experience.
+More recently, MHM has partnered with Cope Architecture to lead the latest transformation of Neyland Stadium’s south, west, and northeast ends.
+This ongoing work includes the addition of chair-back seating at the new West Lower Bowl Club and expanded ADA seating, as well as enhancements to the South Concourse, West Field Level Club, and the Founder's Suite.
+The historic “VOL” sign has been carefully reinstalled, and new South Video Board modifications have been integrated to amplify the game-day atmosphere.
+The renovations also feature the New North Video Board + Plaza, a vibrant open-air club space with premium seating, concessions, and gathering areas designed to elevate the fan experience.

 With phased construction carefully timed around football seasons, MHM continues its long-standing commitment to blending tradition with innovation, ensuring that Neyland remains a celebrated home for Tennessee football.